 -

 Residence.
-Students must be in full-time attendance for at least two academic sessions (eight months):
+Students must be in full-time attendance for at least six academic sessions (equivalent to three academic years):

 -